-In addition to the financial risks outlined above, the Company may be impacted by the lingering effects of the COVID-19 pandemic and geo-political events such as the war in Ukraine also with the potential to negatively impact the world economy if there is escalation.
-These events have dampened the global growth forecasts for 2023 and are a risk to financial markets.
+In addition to the financial risks outlined above, the Company may be impacted by the lingering effects ofgeopolitical events such as the war in Ukraine.
+These events have dampened the global growth forecasts for 2024 and are a risk to financial markets.
 The Company has reviewed the objectives, policies and processes for managing the risks and the methods used to measure them in order to improve the effectiveness of its risk management strategies.